-They’re Actually More Dangerous Right Now
+They’re More Dangerous Right Now

 Another primary complaint about driverless cars is that they will cause a huge loss of jobs across many sectors.
-Deliveries, taxi drivers, truck drivers: These are all fields which would see huge job losses once we start seeing the widespread switch to autonomous cars.
-While it would also cause an upswing in the need for new jobs to maintain the driverless cars, there’s no denying that in the fleet management business, these results are pretty damning.
+Deliveries, taxi drivers, and truck drivers: These are all fields which would see huge job losses once we start seeing the widespread switch to autonomous cars.
+While it would also cause an upswing in the need for new jobs to maintain driverless cars, there’s no denying that in the fleet management business, these results are pretty damning.
 With Full Scale Luxury Communism a fair way off, there’s no denying the negative effect the automation of driving will have on working people.

 The problem with the increased connectivity of everything (think smart fridges, smart homes) is that it gives hackers and people with malicious intent more ways of getting into your network.
 The same could well be true of driverless cars.
 Ransomware, where hackers take control of something and demand money to get it back could be disastrous if applied to vehicles.
 Even more disastrous would be if driverless cars were hijacked to kidnap their occupants or to intentionally crash.
 Furthermore, even without tech-savvy, autonomous vehicles can make life easier for criminals.
 The FBI has conducted a study on how much more dangerous criminals could become once they no longer have to watch the road and shoot at the same time.

 Finally, we’re going to take a look at the stranger side of autonomous cars.
 Namely the idea of ethics.
 In ethics, there’s a thought experiment called “Trolley Problem”.
 The thought experiment is normally phrased something like: